vigo/django2-project-template/README.md

 By default, `deleted_at` excluded from admin form like `created_at` and `updated_at` fields.
 You can also override this via `hide_deleted_at` attribute.
 Comment/Uncomment lines according to your needs!
-This works only in `BaseAdminWithSoftDelete`.
+This works only in `CustomBaseModelAdminWithSoftDelete`.

-`BaseAdminWithSoftDelete` also comes with special admin action.
+`CustomBaseModelAdminWithSoftDelete` also comes with special admin action.
 You can recover/make active (*undelete*) multiple objects like deleting items.

 ---